Skip to main content

 The fees for teaching aids, textbooks, school meals, accommodation etc. see Financial support for learners' families.

-In many schools there are associations of parents, which are the registered association.
+In many schools, there are associations of parents, which are the registered associations.
 These associations can collect an agreed voluntary subsidy and contribute to the school and pupils for specific needs.

 Financial support for learners' families